aaronmunoz/CodexExplorations/README.md

 The goal of this project is to keep experiments isolated in their own packages while still sharing a common toolchain and configuration.
-Currently the repo contains a single package named `core`, but new packages can be added as the experiments grow.
+Currently the repo contains two packages named `core` and `agent`, but new packages can be added as the experiments grow.

 ## Getting Started